Delaware Sports Betting Laws

 Delaware has technically had legal sports betting since the 1980s, but the product was severely limited by PASPA in that it wasn’t allowed to grow in accordance with customer demand.
 By law, the only wagering product on offer was lottery-style parlay cards for NFL games, and this was too limited to be profitable.
 For many years after the federal ban went into effect, the Delaware Lottery didn’t even bother offering this Sports Pick product at all, despite its legal authority to do so.
 However, starting in 2009, Delaware unveiled their Sports Pick lotto product at the state’s three racetracks, and when the federal law was eliminated, the Sports Pick brand expanded to include full single-game wagering.

-This has put the racino venues in DE in the position to offer the same sorts of wagers that legitimate, reputable offshore sportsbooks offer to First State residents.
+This has put the racino venues in the state in the position to offer the same sorts of wagers that legitimate, reputable offshore sportsbooks offer to First State residents.
 For decades, these overseas bookmakers had virtual monopolies on Delaware sports betting, giving them odds on just about everything state- and nationwide.
-That’s no longer true, and the climate for sports wagering in DE is all the better for it.
+That’s no longer true, and the climate for sports wagering in Delaware is all the better for it.
+But since there are no state-licensed online sportsbooks, offshore Delaware sports betting sites still have an advantage over what the state can offer.
 You can learn more about the Delaware Lottery’s rules and regulations here, and you can get a good feel for the state’s overall gambling laws by checking out §1401 et seq. of the Delaware Code.

 The Legality Of Sports Betting In Delaware

 When it comes to the legality of Delaware sports betting as an activity itself, the only major law to be aware of as a bettor is that the state criminalizes those involved in “advancing gambling” without a license to do so.
-In other words, individual bettors are safe to place wagers at both in-state and offshore books, provided they do not assist in operating an actual sportsbook.
-The Delaware Lottery claims that domestic online sports betting is actually legal in the state right now, but it has yet to roll out any Internet-based product.
-This is definitely on the horizon, though, as such accessible wagering is the key to driving participation and – most importantly – taxable revenue.
+In other words, individual bettors are safe to place wagers at both in-state and offshore books, provided they do not assist in operating an actual sportsbook without a license.
+The Delaware Lottery claims that domestic online sports betting is actually legal in the state right now, but it has yet to roll out any online sportsbooks just yet.
+This is definitely on the horizon because it has been observable in states like New Jersey that online sports betting drives up taxable revenue.

 Where To Legally Bet On Sports In Delaware